Hugh Clifford (colonial administrator): Legacy

 Clifford Pier in Singapore was built between 1927 and 1933, and was named after Sir Hugh Clifford when he was the former Governor of the Straits Settlements between 1927 and 1930.
 It was opened on 3 June 1933.

 In popular culture

 Clifford is briefly referred to in V. S. Naipaul's The Mimic Men.
 Though he was Colonial Secretary of Trinidad and Tobago (second in command to the Governor), in the book he is named as a former Governor of Isabella, a fictitious Caribbean island based on Trinidad.
+He was depicted by David Abraham in 2022 Malaysian epic Mat Kilau.

+He was a friend of Joseph Conrad.
+In 1914, Conrad dedicated his novel “Chance” to Clifford, commenting that his “steadfast friendship is responsible for the existence of these pages”.

 Honours

 Clifford was appointed Knight Commander of the Order of St Michael and St George (KCMG) in 1909, Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1921 Birthday Honours, and Knight Grand Cross of the Order of the British Empire (GBE) in 1926.